theamantaneja/DataScienceChatBot/README.md

     python app.py
     ```

+#### Front-End: React & Flask

+1. I have used vite framework for using react for the front end and integrated my data science model with the front end using FLASK.

 #### How it works

 The chatbot employs cosine similarity to find the best match for the user's input.
 The pre-defined list of questions and their corresponding answers are present in the `test.csv` file, which is loaded into memory when the program starts.
 When the user enters a question, the following steps are performed: